-Once selected by the chapter, the youth will also be screened by EAA through an application process, which will require approval from the local chapter.
-If approved by EAA, the scholarship recipient will have to comply with the following requirements.
+Once selected by the chapter, the candidate will also be screened by EAA through an application process.
+If approved by EAA, the scholarship recipient will have to comply with the following requirements:

 - Partake in two hours of chapter volunteer service per month, such as:

 - Young Eagles rally volunteering.

 - Chapter social media and website maintenance

 - Submit regular progress reports during monthly check-ins